27th October 2025|In Latest News, Children

 Changes to the Law: Protecting Children and Survivors of Domestic Abuse

-Changes to the law are expected in the near future following sustained campaigning by domestic abuse charities, family lawyers and individuals such as Claire Throssell, whose sons Jack (12) and Paul (9) were tragically killed by their father eleven years ago in a house fire in Yorkshire.
+Changes to the law are expected in the near future following sustained campaigning by domestic abuse charities, family lawyers and individuals such as Claire Throssell.
+Understanding how the law protects children from domestic abuse has never been more important.
+Claire’s sons Jack (12) and Paul (9) were tragically killed by their father eleven years ago in a house fire in Yorkshire.

 Despite previous threats to kill his children and himself, the court had allowed him unsupervised contact.